denismo/DevOpsGears/README.md

 For any events, there can be a handler, and the return result of the handler determines if the Resource moves to the next state.
 For example, a resource which is incorrectly configured, may be failed by the Register event handler, and will then move to the FAILED state.

 The state transitions are tightly related to the Resource hierarchy.
 When resource is added and it's valid, it moves to the REGISTERED state.
-If the parent resource is ACTIVATED, the Activate event is raised for the child resource.
+If the parent resource is ACTIVATED, the Activate event is raised for the child resources.
 If there is a handler, it'll move the Resource to the PENDING_ACTIVATION state on success.
 If there is no handler, the Resource remains in the Registered state, unless it is marked as "autoActivated" in which case it'll move to the ACTIVATED state automatically.

 On the example of the SQS queue, on Register the queue descriptor can be validated, and on Activate the queue can be created, or verified to exist and "retrieved" vi API.
 However, PENDING_ACTIVATION does not mean it finished creating, as typically the creation is asynchronous.
 Only when the SQS queue has finished creating, it should move to the "ACTIVATED" state which should be implemented by a handler.

+On the example of EC2 instance, the actual instance is create on "Activate" event and when it is actually running, it'll move to the ACTIVATED state.
+At that time, the "Activate" event is sent to all child resources which can be used to do action on running instance, for example, install packages.

 Handler
 -------